 In the northeast, paver driveways are an option even with our varying seasons.
 Their many edges allow for movement due to frost heaves.
 The one drawback is when it snows, shoveling paver driveways is more of a challenge.
 You must be cautious to not crack the paver by catching the edge.
 However, paver driveways are extremely durable and can handle de-icing products.

 The standard gray concrete poured to make the majority of driveways is:

 - Very easy to come by

 One of the easiest ways to distinguish your drive from the rows of others in your area is by applying a simple stain to what you already have in place.
-Stains come in a variety of colors, and can even be applied in a number of different patterns and other designs to increase the overall aesthetics of your driveway.
+Stains come in a variety of colors.
+You can apply the stain in a number of different patterns and other designs.
+This will increase the overall aesthetics of your driveway.

 Crushed Oyster Shells

 Crushed oyster shells were traditionally used to help harden muddy paths during the spring and other rainy seasons.
-After the oysters were consumed, the shells would be crushed and turned into a very useful addition to many a muddy path.
+After the oysters were consumed, the shells would be crushed and turned into a very useful addition to many muddy paths.
 If you are looking to add a coastal appeal to your home, this is the way to do it.
 Oyster shells offer a great look, high level of durability and sturdy drive or walkway.

-With a little bit of research and a creative eye, you can replace your driveway with something that fits a little bit better with your style.
+With a little bit of research and a creative eye, you can replace your driveway with something that fits better with your style.
 Because alternative driveway styles are becoming more popular, the materials and professional installers are more readily available than ever.
 This means that a great-looking, unique driveway that is every bit as durable and functional as a standard concrete driveway can be installed by anyone, anywhere.
 If you’re thinking about either replacing your current driveway, or doing something different with a new construction project, don’t hesitate to branch out and be creative.